ToiOhomaiBCS/COMP6210-Course-Material/week03/session01/readme.md

 * [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

 ## Some Other Javascript Resources

+Just like any language, there are some things that are more unique to JavaScript that may not be so straight forward in other languages.

+If you want to get better at doing Front End Development, the following resources are a good start.

 * High order functions => [Higher-order functions - Part 1 of Functional Programming in JavaScript](https://www.youtube.com/watch?v=BMUiFMZr7vk&t=223)